tesselle/khroma/README.md

 -   distinct on screen and paper;
 -   matching well together.

-All the scales presented in his 2018 technical note are implemented here, for use with graphics or ggplot2.
+All the scales presented in his 2018 technical note are implemented here, for use with `graphics` or `ggplot2`.

 #### Qualitative data